Oregon gunman fascinated by shootings, described as shy and awkward

 It was not clear when the gunman moved to Oregon.

-Former neighbour Reina Webb, 19, said she often saw the gunman wearing military-style fatigues and acting oddly around the Torrance apartment complex where he and his mother lived.
+Former neighbor Reina Webb, 19, said she often saw the gunman wearing military-style fatigues and acting oddly around the Torrance apartment complex where he and his mother lived.

 "He was a loner ...
 He was a grown man, but acted like a little kid," said Webb.
 "He would have temper tantrums and fits if he didn't get his way."